Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

-\begin{rem} Notice that the approximation by conjugates in the example above is essentially different from that of \S \ref{section-soul}.
-Indeed, the conjugating elements therein are positive but ``small' (outside the Conradian soul).
-In the proof above, the conjugating elements are ``random'', and hence by Exercise \ref{ejer:stat}, they are mostly ``near the infinite'' (in any direction), despite the recurrence of the associated random walk on the line (in the case where $\rho$ is symmetric). \end{rem}
+\begin{rem} Note that the approximation by conjugates in the example above is essentially different from that of the original proof of Theorem \ref{linnell-general}.
+Namely, in \S \ref{section-soul}, the conjugating elements are positive but ``small' (as small as possible outside the Conradian soul).
+In the proof above, the conjugating elements are ``random''.
+By Exercise \ref{ejer:stat}, if $\rho$ symmetric, then these elements are mostly ``near the infinite'' (either ``very positive'' or ``very negative''), despite the recurrence of the associated random walk on the line. \end{rem}

 \begin{ex} According to Example \ref{solo-cuatro}, for each integer $\ell \geq 2$, the Baumslag-Solitar group $B(1,\ell) = \langle a, b \!: a b a^{-1} = b^{\ell} \rangle$ admits four Conradian orders, which are actually bi-invariant and come from the exact sequence